masum184e/handbook/web/javascript.md

 2. **Call Stack**

-   -A stack-like data structure where function calls are pushed and popped as the code executes.
+   - A stack-like data structure where function calls are pushed and popped as the code executes.

    - Follows a Last In, First Out (LIFO) approach.